 Triglide Side Effects

-Note: This document contains side effect information about fenofibrate.
-Some of the dosage forms listed on this page may not apply to the brand name Triglide.
+Note: This page contains side effects data for the generic drug fenofibrate.
+It is possible that some of the dosage forms included below may not apply to the brand name Triglide.

 For the Consumer